How to Become a Successful Salesforce AdministratorSalesforce

 It doesn’t matter where you work in Salesforce, as an Administrator, Developer, or Architect, good communication skills will always be crucial to your success in a role.

 To land and keep a job in Salesforce, you must be able to communicate effectively across multiple stakeholders; including clients, technical and non-technical employees, and even your own Salesforce team.
+One of our favorite ways to do it is by generating visual step-by-step guides automatically in Scribe by simply recording your process.
+It can be easily done in minutes and your stakeholders will love your intuitive guides!

 You’ll also have to gather and understand requirements effectively, support individuals to understand briefs, present to stakeholders, and confidently explain any proposed solutions.